miguelmoraleda/ais-mqtt-bridge/README.md

 # ais-mqtt-bridge
-This script listen a for AIS messages on a socket to the publish them to mqtt.
+This script listen for AIS messages on a socket to the publish them to mqtt.